josiaharkson/enye-phase-1-assignment-frontend/README.md

 yarn install
 ```

-- Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser
+- To run the app in development mode.
 ```shell
   npm start
 ```
+-  Open http://localhost:3000 to view it in the browser

 Live Demo Check out he live demo deployed on heroku
 https://phase-1-frontend.herokuapp.com/